daneb/my_lifes_playbook/README.md

 *Don't line up your schedule or your plate with the insurmountable.
 You will lose your family.*
 This is of course can be done over a defined period in mututal agreement with the family, but word to the wise "work" is an easy excuse for sub-consciously and consciously not being present.

+### Personality
+Know your personality type.
+Watch yourself.
+Note your patterns and the impact they have on your family.
+For example: I have an addictive nature.
+And find it easy to immerse myself wholly into something at the expense and oppurtunity cost of other things.

+Don't live out the models of others, take the model of who you are, recognize it, and apply the patterns of how others resolved their own *demons*.
+Don't mirror, refract.

 # C. Being A Father
 ### Anger -
 *First rule*